wp-slimstat/wp-slimstat/readme.txt

 Tags: chart, analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, wassup, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, flot, stalker, statistics, google+, monitor, seo
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 2.6
+Stable tag: 2.7

 == Description ==
 A powerful real-time web analytics plugin for Wordpress.

+= Upgrading from a previous version? =
+Please remember to deactivate and reactivate WP SlimStat, in order to update the db structure.

 = Main Features =
-* Supports both InnoDB and MyISAM (autodetect)
+* Real-time web analytics reports
+* Modern, easy to use and customizable interface (yep, you can also drag-and-drop widgets around)
-* Tracks Google Plus One and Facebook Like clicks
+* Advanced tools, like commenters tracking, Google Plus One and Facebook Like click tracking
-* Tracks known commenters, screen resolutions, spammers and other browser-related parameters
 * The best country, browser and platform detection ever seen, thanks to [Browscap](https://github.com/garetjax/phpbrowscap) and [MaxMind](http://www.maxmind.com/)
-* Filters visits based on IP addresses, browsers, referrers, users and permalinks
+* Drill-down capabilities: filter your stats based on IP addresses, browsers, referrers, users and much more
 * View and admin access can be restricted to specific users
-* World Map
+* Pan-and-zoom World Map provided by amMap.

 = Requirements =
 * Wordpress 3.0 or higher (it may not work on large multisite environments)